 Are pilots afraid of turbulence, or do pilots worry about turbulence?

 No, pilots are not afraid of turbulence.
-Professional and military pilots, in particular, have a complete understanding and training background from fully comprehending the mechanism of turbulence and how it affects flying.
+Airline pilots, professional pilots in general and military pilots, in particular, have a complete understanding and training background from fully comprehending the mechanism of turbulence and how it affects flying.

 Furthermore, pilots have operational procedures drilled into them through training and experience.
 Pilots are excellent at avoiding turbulence, minimizing the effect of turbulence and excellent at knowing how to handle the occasional unavoidable turbulent flight.